 Other recommendations for video recording:

-- Videos where instructors speak fairly fast and with high enthusiasm are more engaging.
-Coach instructors to bring out their enthusiasm and reassure that they do not need to purposely slow down.
+- videos where instructors speak fairly fast and with high enthusiasm are more engaging.
+Coach instructors to bring out their enthusiasm and remind them that they do not need to purposely slow down;

 - Current size limits for each video on Stepik is 200 MB.